ArenKDesai/Aren-s-Notes/botany.md

 ### Algae
 Photosynthetic protists that contain plastids.
 They're often unicellular, but form colonies or larger multicellular bodies.
 They have filamentous, membranous, blade-like forms.
 Major groups are distinguished by pigments.
 They are *not* plants.
+Algal groups are distinguished by cell wall chemistry, storage molecules, and accessory pigments.